NeuroStat/IBMAvsGLM/README.md

+# TO DO

+* Simulation of activation: might want to create one file where parameters are defined.
+Instead of having the same code copied into simultation, analysis and plotting.

 # Goal of the study
 When a researcher wants to combine data from individual fMRI data-analyses, then we consider two options (not exclusive):
  * Image based meta-analysis